trizin/Telegram-Airdrop-Bot/README.md

 ### Some of the great futures

 - Ask user to follow twitter and join telegram groups, multipe groups and twitter links are supported.
-- Checks if the wallet address is correct.
+- Check if a correct wallet address has been provided
 - Very easy to use.
 - Persistance, the chat will remain persistant even if you restart the bot.
-- Blocks duplicate wallets
-- Blocks duplicate twitter usernames
+- Blocks duplicate wallets & twitter usernames
+- Refferal support
+- Start, stop, pause airdrop anytime.
+- Captcha support

+### Admin Commands

+- `/list` Returns the list of all participants in json format.
+- `/stats` Returns number of participants, referrals, distribution amounts
+- `/bot stop|pause|start` Manage airdrop status; stop, pause or start.

-## Usage
+## Installation with Docker
 - [Edit the .env.example file](#env-file)
 - Run `cp .env.example .env`
 - Run `docker-compose up -d`
 - That's all!

-## Env file
+## Env Variables
-### Important (must be edited)
+### Important

 - `COIN_SYMBOL` Is the coin symbol
     - Example: `BNB, ETH`